joerivanveen/multisite-landingpages/README.txt

 ### Note about international domainnames
 International domains, containing utf-8 characters, will be stored in punycode (ascii notation).
 Either automatically (when available) or they must be put in as such by the user.
 Upon failure a clear warning will be shown.

+### Note about deactivation
+If a subsite administrator deactivates the plugin, its entries in the landingpages / domains table are removed.
+However, to conserve resources on a network deactivation the table is left in tact for the admin to prune.
+It will be dropped on uninstall.
+The options are removed for each subsite, as long as wp_is_large_network() returns false.
+For large networks, the admin should cleanup the relevant options.
+They are prefixed by ‘ruigehond011’.